High-performance CO2 conversion

 Traditional MeOH synthesis technologies rely on low-pressure methods, which require complex production steps starting from feed-stock purification, turning it into synthesis gas, producing crude MeOH, separating it from water and other components and repeating the cycles multiple times to achieve desired process efficiencies.

-With our method we eliminate the syngas phase achieving a direct conversion.
-We accept higher feed-stock impurities, which also reduces feed-stock conditioning and distillation phases.
-Where others use multiple reactors, compressors, columns, drums, boilers and etc., we achieve 95%+ CO2 conversion, 98% methanol selectivity and 95%+ methanol yield in a single step with a smaller reactor and a compressor.
+With our method we eliminate the syngas phase.
+Where others use multiple reactors, compressors, columns, drums, boilers and etc., we achieve over 95% process efficiency in a single cycle with a smaller reactor and a compressor.

 Together with already available flue gases capture technologies our solution can be retrofitted into an existing facility, eliminating the need to redesign the plant’s processes while meeting emission reduction targets and extending asset useful lifetime in an economically attractive way.